- October 20, 2021

-- They are effective than most other birth control options.
+- They are more effective than most other birth control options.

 - They help regulate your menstrual cycle.
-This can be helpful for women with irregular or heavy periods.
+It can be help with irregular or heavy periods.

 - They are fully reversible.
-This means when you stop taking them your cycle will return to normal and you can get pregnant later.
+This means your cycle will return to normal when you stop taking them.
+So, you can get pregnant later.

 There are also benefits depending on the type of pill.
 Combination pills may also provide some protection against:

-Progestin-only pills have other benefits as well, such as being safer for women who:
+Progestin-only pills have other benefits as well, such as being safer for women and trans women who:

 - Are smokers,